Skip to main content

 Watch Out

-The tau-squared factor is not optional
+The tau-squared factor is a scaling convention, not a validity condition

 Canonical Examples